HouseMech/AudioTest/README.md

 # Boss Fight Crossfader

 Ever since playing games like Metal Gear Rising and Nier: Automata, I've developed a fascination with dynamic music tracks.
-I wanted to try using dynamic tracks in my Dungeons and Dragons games.
-I did some research into what other people have tried, programs and such and I used several of them, but I couldn't find one that had exactly what I needed.
-I built this tiny application to help me crossfade one track into another and back upon command.
+I decided to try my hand at building this tiny application to use for my own Dungeons and Dragons games.

 ## Recommended IDE Setup